tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_4.md

 The Mongol warriors, once fierce and indomitable, now claw at their faces and bodies, desperate to escape an enemy that is relentless, inescapable.
 The black flame engulfs everything, sparing nothing and no one in its path.

 They’re not merely consumed by fire; they’re erased, their forms distorted and twisted into expressions of abject terror.

-Their faces are frozen in time, a macabre testament to the flame's merciless hunger.
-It is a flame that does not just burn; it annihilates, leaving a void where life once thrived.
 It’s as if the flame is alive, sentient, and reveling in the destruction it sows.

 "This is Lửa Đen," Kira whispers, her voice a strained thread of sound.
 "The Black Flame."